Introduction to Arithmetic Groups: Γ -equivariant quotients of G/P (optional)

-Since $\open$ is an arbitrary open subset, and $G/\Gamma$ is second countable, we conclude that the forward $a$-orbit of a.e.~$g$ is dense. \end{proof}
+Since $\open$\, is an arbitrary open subset, and $G/\Gamma$ is second countable, we conclude that the forward $a$-orbit of a.e.~$g$ is dense. \end{proof}

-\begin{proof}[\upshape \textbf{Proof of \cref{lessergoal} for $G = \SL(2,\real) \times \SL(2,\real)$}] \ Since $\Bool$ is nontrivial, it contains some nonconstant~$f$.
+\begin{proof}[\upshape \textbf{\mathversion{bold}Proof of \cref{lessergoal} for $G = \SL(2,\real) \times \SL(2,\real)$}] Identify $G/P$ with~$\real^2$, as in \cref{G/PisR2}.
+Since $\Bool$ is nontrivial, it contains some nonconstant~$f$.
 Now $f$ cannot be essentially constant both on almost every vertical line and on almost every horizontal line \csee{ConstVert+Horiz->Const}, so we may assume there is a non-null set of vertical lines on which it is not constant.
 This means that

 \Cref{LebConvMeasToProj,GammaVADense} tell us we may choose~$v$ in this set, with the additional properties that \begin{itemize} \item $a^n v f \to (vf) \circ \pi_2$, and \item $\Gamma v^{-1} a^{-\natural}$ is dense in~$G$. \end{itemize} Let $\overline{f} = (vf) \circ \pi_2$, so